 Blanca is an ABT® Certified Teacher, who successfully completed the ABT® Teacher Training Intensive in Primary through Level 8 of the ABT® National Training Curriculum.
 She is also an ABT® Affiliate Teacher.
 An ABT® Affiliate Teacher is a level of distinction for ABT® Certified Teachers that successfully presented their students for examinations.
 Her students have been accepted to international programs such as Paris Opera Summer School and The Royal Ballet Summer School.
 In addition, her students have been accepted to national programs such as American Ballet Theatre Summer Intensive and Young Dancer Program, The Cuban Classical Ballet Summer Intensive at The School of Ballet Hispanico, Central Pennsylvania Youth Ballet Summer Program, The School of Pennsylvania Ballet, and Ellison Summer Intensive in NY.
 Blanca was the founder and Artistic Director of Pennsylvania Ballet Arts in Chalfont, PA.
 Blanca also has a Bachelors degree in Business Administration from Temple University with a concentration in Risk Management.
 Blanca participated in Graduate studies at Boyer College of Music & Dance at Temple University.

 In 2013 Blanca received a Teaching Assistantship Award at Boyer College of Music & Dance.
 Blanca is continuing her interest in teaching students of all abilities and needs and participated in Professional Development courses, “Exploring Autism-From the Inside Out-Through Movement and Music” with Dr. Stephen Shore and Joanne Lara, MA of Autism Movement Therapy.
-In 2017, Blanca became certified to teach Progressing Ballet Technique Junior thru the Advanced level and is completing her MFA with a Latin America Residency in Choreography at Jacksonville University and received the Howard Gilman Fellowship 2017-18 and 2018-19.
+In 2017, Blanca became certified to teach Progressing Ballet Technique Junior thru the Advanced level and completed her MFA with a Latin America Residency in Choreography at Jacksonville University and received the Howard Gilman Fellowship 2017-18 and 2018-19.